josh098900/union_shop/README.md

 ***README**: Refer to [worksheet 4](https://manighahrmani.github.io/sandwich_shop/worksheet-4.html#writing-a-readme) for guidance on writing a good README file.

-***TDD** stands for Test-Driven Development.
-It is a software development approach where tests are written before the actual code implementation.
-To get the mark for TDD, you need have written tests before implementing the corresponding features.
-Ensure that your commit history reflects this practice.

 ***External Services** refer to third-party cloud services like Firebase or Azure that your application integrates with.
-This could include services like user authentication, database, or hosting the application live on web.
+This could include services like user authentication, database, or hosting the application live on the web.
 To get marks for this, you must integrate at **least two** separate external services.
 You are only awarded marks if your README documents this integration and explains how it is used in your application (e.g., provide a live link to the website if you have hosted it).

 ## Submission